 But let’s consider how all this stacks up: the Sportster S feels exactly like it should.
 It’s not a sport bike, it’s a muscle cruiser, and it feels like one.
 It won’t stop on a dime or launch into space, but I do think it performs far better than most cruisers, and it has a brawny feel that makes the daily grind something not just tolerable, but maybe even something you’d look forward to.

-Riding Position — Foot-forward riding takes customisation (and getting used to)
+Riding Position — Foot-forward Riding Takes Customisation (or getting used to)

 Since I ride almost exclusively sport bikes and standards (and occasionally an adventure sport tourer), riding a foot-forward bike takes getting used to.